pokemon-it/docs/README.md

 - Same tree shared between crm and marketplace.
 - Since max directs is fixed with 30, user allow to remove specific direct and removing direct will park under root.
 - Remove direct can be painful as it will deduct uplines's group sales in both marketplace and crm.
 THINK TWICE IS NEEDED.
+- Only user with real sales through buy pack or nft stake can enroll to tree.

 # Marketplace
 ## 1) Pack Logic